aless80/MITprojects/README.md

 ```

-After that call `scrape.main(abs_dict)`, which creates an `abstracts` directory with each scraped abstracts (included in this repo).
+After that call `scrape.main(abs_dict)`, which creates an `abstracts` directory with each scraped abstracts.
 Finally, `scrape.tokenize()` reads the locally stored abstracts and creates the `tokens` folder containing the tokens and their count.
+The `abstracts` and `tokens` folder are inclouded in this repo.

 ---